DT021/FinalProj/README.md

 for improved portability for the end user.

 ### Uses
 There are three main uses for this library.
-The user can use the most fundamental programs included to pull down their own stock tickers from the yahoo stock API and use the libraries functions on these stocks.
+The user can use Python scripts included to pull down their own stock tickers from the yahoo stock API and use the library's functions on these stocks.
 Additionally, the user may perform their own stock classification on a ticker of their choice based on our preloaded stock data.
-Finally, the user may use our analysis scripts to compare the various implementations of algorithms in the library on any data sets of their choice!
+Finally, the user may use our analysis scripts to compare the various implementations of algorithms in the library on any data sets of their choice.
+Also, a user may wish to use these algorithms in a problem of their choice.

 ## Linear Regression
 Our Python implementation of linear regression (linReg.py) is a class whose init function